artghieri/A-Introduction-to-Python-3/guide.md

 3
 ```

-Here, the string `"abc"` is assigned to the variable `letters`.
-Subsequently, the `len()` function calculates the length of `letters`, and this result is assigned to the variable `num_letters`.
-Ultimately, the value of `num_letters` is 3, confirming the string's length, and is displayed.
+In this example, the string `"abc"` is assigned to the variable `letters`.
+The `len()` function calculates the length of `letters` and stores the result in the variable `num_letters`.
+The output confirms that the length is 3.

 #

 ### Multiline Strings

-The PEP 8 style guide recommends maintaining a line length of no more than 79 characters, including spaces.
-While this guideline aids in reading files side by side, it can sometimes be perceived as limiting readability.
+When dealing with long strings, especially those that exceed the recommended line length of 79 characters (as per PEP 8), Python provides several ways to create multiline strings.

-When faced with the need for string literals exceeding the chosen limit, the solution lies in creating multiline strings.
-For instance, consider the following paragraph:
+You can split long strings into multiple lines using a backslash (`\`) at the end of each line.
+This ensures that the total length of each line remains under 79 characters:

 ```python
 paragraph = "This planet has - or rather had - a problem, which was \